-- Large systems like space shuttles and skyscrapers and Olympics opening ceremonies are fiendishly complex - Even small systems (eg. cellphones) can be overwhelming in their entirety
+- Large systems like space shuttles and skyscrapers and cellphone networks are fiendishly complex - Even small systems (eg. smartphones) can be overwhelming in their entirety

 How can we possibly understand them?

 Deconstruction

 - Specifications provide an end-point for the design process - Often work backwards to find a starting point - Reductionism: break complex things down into understandable pieces - Find the essential parts of a system - Distil the problem into the core challenges